What Is a Staging Site? How Do You Set One Up?

 How to Create a Staging Site for WordPress

 There are three main ways to go about creating a staging website for WordPress.
-The first is to set up staging with your WordPress host.
-The second option is to use a plugin designed for WordPress users.
+The first is to set up a staging environment with your WordPress host.
+The second option is to use a WordPress staging plugin.
 Finally, you can also set up a ‘local’ installation of your website platform – completely separate from your main website – where you can test any changes you want.

 In the following sections, we’ll take a look at all three options.
 Plus, we’ll point you towards some resources to help get you started!

-Option 1: Set Up Staging Through Your WordPress Host
+Option 1: Set Up a Staging Test Site Through Your WordPress Host

 Not all web hosts offer staging sites as a part of your hosting plan.
 In that case, you can still create a staging server, but you’ll likely have to pay extra.

-After that, you can click on Add Staging and you’re all set!
+After that, you can select a Staging environment and you’re all set!
 To access your new staging site, you can go to Sites in your User Portal menu:

 To access more options for your staging site, you can click the STG icon next to its name.
 From there, you’ll be taken to a dashboard for that staging site where you can push and pull changes, view data, and access your WordPress administration login page: